-Located on the edge of Tobermory as you approach from Salen, Hebridean Lodge specialises in local produce and serves dinners from 6:30pm Monday to Friday.
-The menu is a celebration of island ingredients, with some being sourced within a few miles of the restaurant, which has earned an excellent reputation for its steak and lobster dishes in particular.
+Located on the edge of Tobermory as you approach from Salen, Hebridean Lodge specialises in local produce.
+Helen's menu is a celebration of island ingredients, with some being sourced within a few miles of the restaurant, which has earned an excellent reputation for its steak and lobster dishes in particular.
 You'll dine on the mezzanine level above the shop and gallery below, which are open during the daytime.

 Isle of Mull Ice Cream | Tobermory

 You can't miss the pretty pink building that is home to Isle of Mull Ice Cream.
 From its seafront location in the centre of Tobermory's main street, Isle of Mull Ice Cream make and sell delicious handmade ice creams in unique flavours.
 You can try ice creams featuring Scottish tablet and Tobermory whisky marmalade for a taste of Mull, as well as many other popular flavours, all of which are made from dairy that comes from a farm just a few miles down the road.
 Put simply – it is delicious!